Alternative Fuel LocalAlternative Fuel Local

 Light-Duty Alternative Fuel Vehicle Rebates

-The Texas Commission on Environmental Quality (TCEQ) administers the Light-Duty Motor Vehicle Purchase or Lease Incentive Program for the purchase or lease of a new light-duty vehicle powered by compressed natural gas (CNG), propane, hydrogen, or electricity.
+The Texas Commission on Environmental Quality (TCEQ) administers the Light-Duty Motor Vehicle Purchase or Lease Incentive Program (LDPLIP) as part of the Texas Emissions Reduction Plan (TERP).
+LDPLIP provides grants for the purchase or lease of a new light-duty vehicle powered by compressed natural gas (CNG), propane, hydrogen, or electricity.
 CNG and propane vehicles, including bi-fuel vehicles, are eligible for a rebate of up to $5,000.
 Electric drive vehicles powered by a battery or hydrogen fuel cell, including plug-in hybrid electric vehicles with a battery capacity of at least 4 kilowatt hours, are eligible for a rebate of up to $2,500.
 One rebate is available per eligible vehicle.
 Rebates are awarded on a first-come, first-served basis.
-For more information, including eligibility requirements and the application form, see the TCEQ Texas Emissions Reduction Plan website.
-(Reference Texas Statutes Health and Safety Code 386.17 and Texas Administrative Code 114.610-114.613)
+For more information, including application periods, see the TERP website.

 Electric Equipment and Electric Vehicle (EV) Charging Station Incentive - Entergy